technologiestiftung/stadtpuls-esp32-assistant/README.md

 void setup()
 {
-  // Will be used as the sensor name and for the access point options.sensor_name = "Stadtpuls";
-  // For some more information in the Serial monitor options.debug = true;

   Serial.begin(115200);
-  // Setup the stadtpuls instance. stadtpuls.begin(options);
+  // Setup the stadtpuls instance with default values.
+  // See the struct `Stadtpuls_Options` in stadtpuls.h for more information. stadtpuls.begin();
 }

 void loop()